-With respect for and in recognition of the contributions our service members have made to the cause of peace and freedom around the world, the Congress has provided (5 U.S.C.
-6103(a)) that November 11 of each year shall be set aside as a legal public holiday to honor America’s veterans.
+With respect for and in recognition of the contributions our servicemen and women have made to the cause of peace and freedom around the world, the Congress has provided (5 U.S.C.
+6103(a)) that November 11 of each year shall be set aside as a legal public holiday to honor our Nation’s veterans.

-NOW, THEREFORE, I, GEORGE W. BUSH, President of the United States of America, do hereby proclaim November 11, 2008, as Veterans Day and urge all Americans to observe November 9 through November 15, 2008, as National Veterans Awareness Week.
-I encourage all Americans to recognize the bravery and sacrifice of our veterans through ceremonies and prayers.
-I call upon Federal, State, and local officials to display the flag of the United States and to support and participate in patriotic activities in their communities.
-I invite civic and fraternal organizations, places of worship, schools, businesses, unions, and the media to support this national observance with commemorative expressions and programs.
+NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, do hereby proclaim November 11, 2009, as Veterans Day.
+I encourage all Americans to recognize the valor and sacrifice of our veterans through appropriate public ceremonies and private prayers.
+I call upon Federal, State, and local officials to display the flag of the United States and to participate in patriotic activities in their communities.
+I call on all Americans, including civic and fraternal organizations, places of worship, schools, and communities to support this day with commemorative expressions and programs.

-IN WITNESS WHEREOF, I have hereunto set my hand this thirty-first day of October, in the year of our Lord two thousand eight, and of the Independence of the United States of America the two hundred and thirty-third.
+IN WITNESS WHEREOF, I have hereunto set my hand this thirtieth day of October, in the year of our Lord two thousand nine, and of the Independence of the United States of America the two hundred and thirty-fourth.

 For answers to the questions below, and for further information on Veterans Day, go to the U.S. Department of Veterans Affairs at www1.va.gov/opa/vetsday.